 Five Things to Know if You’re Marrying Someone with Children

 A few weeks ago, I wrote about my adjustment to accepting my children’s new stepmother.
 This week is about transitioning to being a step-parent.
 When my husband and I married, he had been single for 17 years and had no children.
 Although he seemed to handle it well, I’m sure there were times he wondered why he had gone from a peaceful, solitary life to a loud, crazy life with three females and three cats!
-It’s impossible to know exactly what you’re getting into until you’re there, but these are five things to think about before you marry someone with children.
+It’s impossible to know exactly what you’re getting into until you’re there, but these are five things to think about if you are marrying someone with children.

 1. It won’t always be about you.